 - Route optimization: Vehicles are routed in the fastest, safest, and most efficient ways possible.

-- Vehicle health monitoring: Fleet managers can actively monitor vehicle health, making sure that preventive maintenance is being handled properly and addressing emergent issues before they become downtime catastrophes, keeping vehicles and their drivers on the road and productive.
+- Vehicle health monitoring: Fleet managers can actively monitor vehicle health, making sure that preventive maintenance is being handled properly and addressing emerging issues before they become downtime catastrophes.

 - Total Cost of Ownership: With the data being captured by the telematics solution, fleet managers and business leaders can accurately calculate how much a customer call or a delivery costs and alter pricing accordingly, making this actionable data key for keeping an operation profitable.

 As part of your case, you’ll need to address how telematics isn’t just for today, but can grow and evolve in parallel to the fleet and its company.

 Demonstrating that you’re thinking both tactically (solving a specific fleet challenge) and strategically (looking at how improving the fleet fits into the goals of the entire business) will help make your case.

 While you need to make a strong case, meeting any potential objections, and clearly outlining how telematics will help the fleet in the long- and short-term, make sure you know your audience.
 Walking into a presentation with senior leadership armed with a 50-slide PowerPoint deck won’t make your case.
 Instead, keep your presentation brief and to the point, with three to five slides that get to the essentials of your case, including the ROI potential.
 And know your stuff.
 If you’ve done an effective job with your short presentation, you’ll have piqued the executives’ interest, and — in the best-case scenario — you’ll be peppered with follow-up questions that show high interest in your idea, meaning that you have a good chance of success.